-Changes in this permit for Outfall #001 include the revision of pH final effluent limits, the revision of oil and grease from final effluent limits to monitoring only requirements, and the revision of ammonia from final effluent limits to monitoring only due to the finding of no reasonable potential to exceed water quality standards.
+Changes in this permit for Outfall #001 include the revision of Ammonia as N final effluent limits and the revision of pH limits to include a maximum.
+Additionally, monitoring and reporting frequency for flow was increased from quarterly to monthly, as this facility has reported routine exceedances of design flow in their DMRs.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.

-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not being located near the jurisdiction of a higher continuing authority, and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8.
-Also mixing of the receiving stream increased because it was recalculated with a larger depth.
-The depth was corrected based on the location of the outfall on a mains stem of the Lake of the Ozarks.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the special condition regarding the U.S. Environmental Protection Agency's 2013 Ammonia guidance, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority, and the removal of special conditions requiring gates and warning signs as the facility has demonstrated compliance with 10 CSR 20-8 design requirements, but the facility must remain sufficiently secured to restrict access per special condition 8.